MEDIISCI/h2coin-solana-contracts/docs/State_spec.md

 ---

 ## 📊 2. `InvestmentRecord`

-Tracks each individual’s investment entry and stores a record of each investment unit made by an investor.
+Tracks each individual's investment entry and stores a record of each investment unit made by an investor.

 | Field | Type | Size (Bytes) | Description |
 | --- | --- | --- | --- |